eugsokolov/tms-via-arduino/README.md

 To set up Chrome App:

-1. Go to "chrome://extensions"
+1. Download zip and unpack this project

+2. In Google-Chrome, enter hyperlink "chrome://extensions"

-2. Make sure option "Developer mode" is checked in top right
+3. In top right, make sure option "Developer mode" is checked

-3. Click "Load unpacked extension..."
+4. Click "Load unpacked extension..."

-4. Point to the correct app directory
+5. Point to the correct unzipped project directory

-5. A new project "Keenan: Overconfidence Experiment will appear" Click Launch to run!
+6. A new project "Keenan: Overconfidence Experiment" will appear.
+Click Launch to run!